-a.
 Plan Description

 In addition to providing the pension benefits described, the Commission provides postemployment health care benefits (OPEB) for retired employees through a single-employer defined benefit plan (the Plan).
 The benefits, benefit levels, employee contributions, and employer contributions are governed by the Commission and can be amended by the Commission.
 Certain benefits are controlled by state laws and can only be changed by the Illinois Legislature.
-The Plan is not accounted for as a trust fund, as an irrevocable trust has not been established to account for the Plan.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
 The Plan does not issue a separate report.

-b.
 Benefits Provided

-The Commission provides pre- and post-Medicare postretirement health insurance to retirees, their spouses and dependents (enrolled at time of employee's retirement).
-To be eligible for benefits, the employee must qualify for retirement under one of the Commission's retirement plans.
-The retirees pay the blended premium.
+The Commission provides pre and post-Medicare postretirement health insurance to retirees, their spouses and dependents (enrolled at time of employee's retirement).
+To be eligible for benefits, the employee must qualify for retirement under the Commission's retirement plan.
+The retirees pay 100% of the blended premium.
 Upon a retiree becoming eligible for Medicare, the amount payable under the Commission's health plan will be reduced by the amount payable under Medicare for those expenses that are covered under both.